Particular/docs.particular.net/transports/upgrades/asq-8to9.md

 ## Move to .NET 4.7.2

-The minimum .NET Framework version for version 4 is [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472).
+The minimum .NET Framework version is [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472).

 **All projects must be updated to .NET Framework 4.7.2 before upgrading to NServiceBus.Transport.AzureStorageQueues version 9.**